bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 use a schedule:

 - start from 32k tokens
-- increase linearly to 2048k over 10K steps (for a total of ~10B tokens)
+- increase linearly to 2048k over 10K steps (for a total of ~10B tokens = 10M samples)
-- then continue at 2048k for 290K steps (290B tokens)
+- then continue at 2048k for 290K steps (290B tokens = 290M samples)

+Total: 300B tokens (300M steps)

 syntax:
 ```